DataDog/dd-sdk-android/docs/trace_collection.md

    }

    ```
-8. Using scopes in Asynchronous calls:
+7. To use scopes in asynchronous calls:
    ```kotlin
    val span = tracer.buildSpan("<SPAN_NAME1>").start()
    try{